the-hideout/cache/README.md

 Traffic flow:

-1. Request hits the reverse proxy (caddy)
+1. Request hits the reverse proxy (caddy) - hosted on a VPS
-2. The request is routed to the backend caching service (FastAPI)
+2. The request is routed to the backend caching service (this caching service here!)
 3. The request can either be a GET (retrieves from the cache) or a POST (saves to the cache)
+4. GET requests fetch data from the redis cache and POST requests save data to the redis cache

 ## Usage 🔨